Skip to main content

 13. Transfer to recipients of personal data in countries outside the EEA

-• Web analytics,
+• Web analysis,

-14. Deletion
+14. Erasure

 15. Your rights

-As a Data Subject, you have the following rights:
+As a data subject, you have the following rights:

-• a right to erasure (Art.
-17 GDPR) or
+• A right to erasure (Art.
+17 GDPR) and

-• a right to restriction (blocking) of your data (Art.
+• A right to restriction (blocking) of your data (Art.
 18 GDPR).

-In addition, in the event of processing based on Art.
-6(1)(e) or (f) of the GDPR, you may object to the processing (Art.
-GDPR), for which you must provide a specific ground, except in the case of direct marketing.
-If you have provided this data, you can request the transfer of the data (Art.
+If processing is based on Art.
+6 (1) (e) or (f) GDPR, you may also object to the processing (Art.
+21 GDPR), although you must have a specific reason, except in the case of direct marketing.
+You can ask for data to be transferred insofar as you have provided it (Art.
 20 GDPR).
-Whether and to what extent these rights exist in individual cases and under what conditions they apply is laid down by law in the designated standards.
-If the processing is based on consent within the meaning of Art.
-6(1)(a) or Art.
-9(2)(a) GDPR, you may withdraw this consent at any time for the future (Art.
-7(3) GDPR).
+The aforementioned regulations legally define whether and to what extent these rights exist in individual cases and the conditions under which they apply.
+If the processing is based on consent as defined by Art.
+6 (1) (a) or Art.
+9 (2) (a) GDPR, you can revoke this at any time with future effect (Art.
+7 (3) GDPR).
 You also have the right to contact the competent data protection supervisory authority (Art.
 77 GDPR).

-16. No automated decision-making in individual cases
+16. No automated individual decision-making

 We do not use your personal data for automated individual decision-making within the meaning of Art.
-22(1) GDPR.
+22 (1) GDPR.

-Changes to the data protection statement
+Changes to the Privacy Policy